 There is also one at Stanley Park beginning at 10:40 am at the Japanese Canadian War Memorial.
 The venue is located between the Miniature Railway and Vancouver Aquarium in the middle of Stanley Park.

 In addition to the above, another ceremony takes place at the Seaforth Armoury at 1650 Burrard Street.
-Hosted by the Seaforth Highlanders of Canada, the public service begins at 10:45 am with doors opening at 10:00 am.
+Hosted by the Seaforth Highlanders of Canada, the public service usually begins at 10:45 am with doors opening at 10:00 am.
 The ceremonies are followed by marches in Parade Square and a pipes and drums performance.

-In the past there has also been a ceremony in Chinatown, at the corner of Keefer Street and Columbia.
-In past years it has taken place starting at 12:30 pm.
-Whether it does in 2023 or not, is to be confirmed.
+There has is also a ceremony in Chinatown, at the corner of Keefer Street and Columbia.
+It takes place starting at 12:30 pm (which is later than most other similar events).

 For a list of Remembrance Day ceremonies and parades at other venues throughout the Lower Mainland, including on the North Shore and in Surrey, New Westminster, Burnaby, Richmond and other locations, click Remembrance Day Venues.